tauren/tax-scenarios-lean/docs/stories/story-1.6-example-plans.md

 2. The list includes at least one (>=1) example plan, each presented with a descriptive title/name (e.g., "Example: CGT in Portugal," "Sample: Low Tax Jurisdiction Plan") clearly indicating its focus on CGT planning for the MVP.
 3. Each example scenario in the list is presented as a clickable element (e.g., a link, button, or card).
 4. The clickable elements are associated with pre-generated shareable URL strings.
 These URL strings represent complete `UserAppState` objects containing one or more scenarios, possibly from the CGT-focused `templateScenarios` defined in `AppConfig` (Story 1.0).
 5. Clicking an example plan link/button triggers the application's URL loading mechanism (as implemented in Story 1.5).
-This includes prompting the user to discard current work if the active session is "dirty" or has significant data, before loading the example plan data.
+This includes prompting the user to discard current work if the active session has significant data, before loading the example plan data.
 6. The list of example plans (their display names and corresponding shareable URL strings) is sourced from static data within `AppConfig` or which comes from `AppConfig.examplePlans`.
 7. The UI displaying the example plan links is responsive and user-friendly.